A Study Evaluating Oral Atogepant for the Prevention of Migraine in Japanese Participants With Chronic or Episodic Migraine (JPN ATO OLE)

 Time Frame

-A clinician-rated instrument that reports the severity of both suicidal ideation and behavior.
+The C-SSRS is a clinician-rated instrument that reports the severity of both suicidal ideation and behavior.
 Suicidal ideation is classified on a 5-item scale: 1 (wish to be dead), 2 (nonspecific active suicidal thoughts), 3 (active suicidal ideation with any methods [not plan] without intent to act), 4 (active suicidal ideation with some intent to act, without specific plan), and 5 (active suicidal ideation with specific plan and intent).
 Suicidal behavior is classified on a 5-item scale: 0 (no suicidal behavior), 1 (preparatory acts or behavior), 2 (aborted attempt), 3 (interrupted attempt), and 4 (actual attempt).
 More than 1 classification can be selected provided they represent separate episodes.
-(Minimum total score 0, maximum total score 5; higher total scores indicate more suicidal ideation and/or suicidal behavior)
+(Minimum total score 0, maximum total score 5; higher total scores indicate more suicidal ideation and/or suicidal behavior).

 Collaborators and Investigators